-(2) Let $L$ be a Lie algebra and $R$ be Rota-Baxter operator of weight 1 on $L$.
-Then, by Lemma 2 and 3 in \cite{M. Goncharov}, the map $R$ can be extended to a linear map $B$: $U(L)\rightarrow U(L)$ such that $B$ is a Rota-Baxter operator on $U(L)$, where $U(L)$ is the universal enveloping algebra of a Lie algebra $L$.
+\item Let $L$ be a Lie algebra and $R$ be a Rota-Baxter operator of weight 1 on $L$.
+Then by \cite[Lemmas 2 and 3]{Go}, the map $R$ can be extended to a linear map $B$: $U(L)\rightarrow U(L)$ such that $B$ is a Rota-Baxter operator on $U(L)$, where $U(L)$ is the universal enveloping algebra of the Lie algebra $L$.